Hurt pleads guilty in dismemberment case

-GALLIPOLIS — On Monday afternoon, a Gallia man pleaded guilty to the third-degree felony crime of tampering with evidence and the fifth-degree felony crime of abuse of a corpse involving the dismemberment of a previously missing Gallia woman.
+GALLIPOLIS — On Monday afternoon in the Gallia County Court of Common Pleas, a Gallia man pleaded guilty to the third-degree felony crime of tampering with evidence and the fifth-degree felony crime of abuse of a corpse involving the dismemberment of a previously missing Gallia woman.

-Richard Hurt, 47, of Gallipolis, is slated to be sentenced Feb.
-26 at 2 p.m.
-According to Gallia Court of Common Pleas Judge Margaret Evans, he could face up to 36 months in prison and a $10,000 fine for the tampering with evidence charge and 12 months and a $2,500 fine for the abuse of a corpse charge in accordance with the Ohio Revised Code.
-According to court proceedings, Hurt pleaded guilty of his own volition to the two charges he was indicted for with no plea bargain.
-Holdren requested Hurt be placed under house arrest and monitored through a GPS-tracking ankle bracelet as part of his boned condition.
-Evans agreed and granted the request.

-Gallia Prosecuting Attorney Jason Holdren represented the state, while Hurt was represented by attorney Ronald Janes, at Monday’s hearing.
-Hurt pleaded not guilty to both charges at a previous arraignment.

 According to court records, the Gallia County Sheriff’s Office and Ohio Bureau Criminal Identification and Investigation assisted authorities July 30, 2016 in Mason County, W.Va., with the discovery of a dismembered human body.
 During the investigation, Hurt reportedly told investigators he and a recently reported missing Gallia County woman, Jessica Berry, 32 at the time (she would have been 33 on Sept.
 20, 2016), of Gallipolis, were at a residence on White Road in Gallia County on or about July 19.
 Berry allegedly overdosed on narcotics at the location.